vnleonenko/COVID_AI/README.md

 Libraries for COVID-19 modeling by means of coupling the classical approaches with AI algorithms.

+The detailed description of each algorithm along with the examples is placed into the folders, please check corresponding readme files for more information.

 Short description of folders:

 Data preparation - includes the script for restoring data on disease incidence from several sources.